sighupio/add-on-istio/docs/migration/istioOperator-to-istio/MIGRATION.md

 bash export_istio_resources.sh
 ```

-This will generate the following strcture:
+This will generate the following structure:

 ```bash
 gateway-split/